celo-org/docs/docs/developer-resources/walkthroughs/web-dapp.md

 Next.js [getStaticProps](https://nextjs.org/docs/basic-features/data-fetching#getstaticprops-static-generation) comes to mind here as a great way to offload heavy computation to the server.

-### Showing numbers in wei vs. Celo
+### Showing numbers in wei vs. Celo vs. local currency

 Take this advice with a grain of salt as it really depends on how familiar with cryptocurrencies and blockchain your users are.
 At some point in most DApp users are going to need to deal with large numbers.
-It's up to you whether you display these in wei (1e18) or not.
+It's up to you whether you display these in wei (1e18) CELO or converted to a currency the user prefers (BTC, USD or EUR for example).

-The sweeping generalisation would be to allow entering values as decimals, but when confirming actions, show the value in wei to the user so they can verify if that's the value they'd expect.
+The sweeping generalisation would be to allow entering values in CELO or their preferred currency and never expose the raw wei amounts to end users.

 ## Wrapping up